ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 1. Write separate functions for the different catalogues that we will use
 2. Write a single, but very flexible, function that can handle any catalogue

-The second option sounds good, but it will certainly be more work, and it may be over-engineering a solution.
+The second option is attractive but it may involve more work and risk over-engineering the solution.
 Let us take the path of small resistance, and start with option 1, and then move toward option 2 in the future if we need to.
 This minimises the initial outlay of work, without incurring a large technical debt.